profjere/Color-Grid-Game/README.md

 Associate Professor and Chair, Media and Communication St. John Fisher College

-Check out; http://codingpedagogy.net for more case studies related to teaching coding in media classes.
+Check out http://codingpedagogy.net for more case studies related to teaching coding in media classes.